micropython/micropython/ports/nrf/boards/pctel_wsc_1450/README.md

 everything from debugging to programming the device, as well as the boot sequence.

-1. Connect the WSC-1450 dev kit unsing a USB cable to the `DHD USB` port.
+1. Connect the WSC-1450 dev kit using a USB cable to the `DHD USB` port.
 This will power up the board and open a file browser showing the contents of the target.
 (DAPlink magic)
 2. Copy the newly built firmware to the WSC-1450 target using drag-n-drop or